Building the field of health policy and systems research

 Innovative teaching approaches and development

-School staff contributed to and learnt from the Collaboration for Health Policy & Courtesy of UNICEFSystems Analysis in Africa (CHEPSAA), – an unusual Southern-led capacity development network comprised of university-based health policy and systems researchers from 7 African and 4 European countries.
+School staff contributed to and learnt from the Collaboration for Health Policy & Systems Analysis in Africa (CHEPSAA), – an unusual Southern-led capacity development network comprised of university-based health policy and systems researchers from 7 African and 4 European countries.
 Between 2011 and 2015 CHEPSAA developed innovative HPSR teaching materials as open educational resources, whilst supporting a network of Emerging Leaders in the African universities well as wider networking between educators, researchers and health system decision- makers across organisational, national and regional levels.
 The CHEPSAA website and teaching materials have been widely used globally.
 They are being absorbed into formal Master’s in Public Health programmes within Africa and more widely.

 Short courses